turbot/steampipe-plugin-openai/README.md

 from
   openai_completion
 where
-  prompt = 'Write a tagline for an ice cream shop.'
+  prompt = 'Write a tagline for an ice cream shop.';
 ```

 ## Developing